LearningGeeksNetwork/web3-doc/README.md

 # web3-doc
 ## Web3 description

+- Abstract :  Web3 has three dimentions: money, identity, governance.
+Andreas M. Antonopoulos  : The Internet of Money
+Dr Gavin Wood : “Less trust, more truth.”

+- Web1 is the Internet where everything is free and decentralized,
+- Web2 is the Internet of Uberization Platforms,
+- Web3 is the Internet where everything is paid like in Cloud Computing.
+The Internet of Money.

+**Web3 = The Internet of Money, Identity and Comunity Governance**

 ![alt Dr. Gavin Wood](imgs/photo_2022-07-06_23-51-18.jpg)

 What is Web3 from a technical point of view?
 Web3 is the juxtaposition of Web2.0 (Described by Tim O'Reilly)  and DLT (example Ethereum) and DHT (example IPFS, Holochain) technologies.